ctm/Bataan-Memorial-Death-March/README.md

 In the following table, `speed` means as quickly as I can to minimize the total time I spend.
 This year it should be about a 9:30 minute/mile pace when running with my pack.
-My speed during the Sandia Snowshoe Race and the Mt.
-Taylor Winter Quadrathlon varies greatly!
+My speed during my non-pack races (e.g., Sandia Snowshoe Race and the Mt.
+Taylor Winter Quadrathlon) varies greatly!

 `Race` is my race goal of 10:18 minute/mile.